Economy of Madagascar: Investment climate

 Madagascar's appeal to investors stems from its competitive, trainable work force.
 More than 200 investors, particularly garment manufacturers, were organized under the country's export processing zone (EPZ) system since it was established in 1989.
-The absence of quota limits on textile imports to the European market under the Lome Convention helped stimulate this growth.
+The absence of quota limits on textile imports to the European market under the Lomé Convention helped stimulate this growth.

 Growth in output in 1992–97 averaged less than the growth rate of the population.
 Growth has been taken away by a decline in world coffee demand, and the erratic commitment of the government to economic reform.

 During a period of solid growth from 1997 to 2001, poverty levels remained stubbornly high, especially in rural areas.
 A six-month political crisis triggered by a dispute over the outcome of the presidential elections held in December 2001 virtually halted economic activity in much of the country in the first half of 2002.
 Real GDP dropped 12.7% in 2002, inflows of foreign investment dropped sharply, and the crisis tarnished Madagascar's budding reputation as an AGOA standout and a promising place to invest.
 After the crisis, the economy rebounded with GDP growth of over 10% in 2003.
 Currency depreciation and rising inflation in 2004 hampered economic performance, but growth for the year reached 5.3%, with inflation reaching around 25% at the end of the year.
-In 2005 inflation was brought under control by tight monetary policy of raising the Taux Directeur (central bank rate) to 16% and tightening reserve requirements for banks.
+In 2005, inflation was brought under control by tight monetary policy of raising the Taux Directeur (central bank rate) to 16% and tightening reserve requirements for banks.
 Thus growth was expected to reach around 6.5% in 2005.

 During Ravalomanana's presidency, the government adopted a series of business laws and regulations, including the commercial companies law (2003), labor law (2003), regulations on the application of commercial companies law (2004), public procurement law (2004), competition law (2005), foreign exchange law (2006), investment law (2007), and free zones and free enterprises law (2007).